somnambulist-tech/sync-it/readme.md

 ensures that no changes are written back to the source but the target will be overwritten.

-__Note:__ that this will happily override your local in the source is set as a remote and the target is a local folder.
+__Note:__ that this will happily override your local if the source is set as a remote and the target is a local folder.
 Be very careful!

 ## The Config File